garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 2 Zoom Buttons.md

     ```
     AnchorPane.setRightAnchor(toggleButton_lockFocus, 90.0);
     AnchorPane.setBottomAnchor(toggleButton_lockFocus, 145.0);
+    /**
-    // You can edit your addAll call to include the new button.
+     * You can edit your addAll call to include the new button,
+     * or just call addAll again with only the new button.
+     */
     anchorPane.getChildren().addAll(button_zoomOut, button_zoomIn, toggleButton_lockFocus);
     ```